ApiLogicServer/Docs/docs/index.md

 For large, complex systems (e.g., microservices and their logic), [GenAI breaks down](FAQ-AI.md){:target="_blank" rel="noopener"} -- results can be inconsistent, sometimes wrong, occasionally head-scratching hallunications.

-Microservice Automation provides the missing pieces, with **[logic, api and app automation engines](Architecture-What-Is.md/#model-execution-engines){:target="_blank" rel="noopener"}** (analogous to SQL) enabling **GenAI to scale up to complex microservice creation:**
+Microservice Automation provides the missing pieces: **[logic, api and app automation engines](Architecture-What-Is.md/#model-execution-engines){:target="_blank" rel="noopener"}** (analogous to SQL), enabling **GenAI to scale up to complex microservice creation**, avoiding:

-1. **Avoids "Franken-response":** the last thing you want is for AI to turn your 5 rules into 200 lines of code: hard to read, verify correctness, and change.
-By contrast, creating declarative rules results in logic that is concise, easy to understand, and provides Maintenance Automation.
+1. **Avoids "Franken-response":** the last thing you want is for AI to turn your 5 simple rules into 200 lines of code: hard to read, verify correctness, and change.
+By contrast, creating declarative rules results in logic that is concise,  understandable, and provides Maintenance Automation.

 1. **Avoids the "Franken-prompt":** in the absence of automation engines, developers are forced into complex *prompt engineering*, requiring detailed knowledge of the target code.
 This defeats the objective of simplicity.